• Skip to main content

 • Facebook

-One of the most readable genres for middle school students is stories written in verse.
-Short poems and lots of white space on the page appeal to reluctant readers, while layers of meaning that the poetic form offers encourages deep reflection.
+One of the most readable genres for middle school students is the verse novel.
+Short poems and lots of white space on the page appeal to reluctant readers, while layers of meaning in the poetic form encourages deep reflection.
 Middle grade biographies and memoirs in verse serve up an additional benefit–they give insight into the lives of real people.

 In my experience, middle schoolers love learning about historical and contemporary figures.
 Perhaps it is because they get to know real people who have experienced emotions, turmoil, conflicts and triumphs that they have themselves gone through–even though the lived circumstances were so different.